13 things to do in Queensland

 13. Tannum Sands

-Our final recommendation is a popular vacation spot that lets you experience Cooberrie Park, the Twin Island Escape and the wonders of Lake Awoonga from your dog-friendly base at Discovery Parks - Tannum Sands.
+Cast a line at Lake Awoonga, explore Cooberrie Park, or escape to the Twin Islands when you holiday in Tannum Sands.
 It’s the perfect spot for fishing, boating and relaxation.
-Cast a line and compete to see who in your family can catch the largest barra, saratoga, sea mullet or mangrove jack.
+See who in your family can catch the largest barra, saratoga, sea mullet or mangrove jack.
 Enjoy stunning views, waterfalls and family-friendly amenities like walking paths, tennis and a great swimming pool.
 If you are a family, book ahead so you can stay in the Deluxe 2 Bedroom Cabin with its open-plan kitchen, lounge and dining area, and reverse-cycle air-conditioning.
 You also get to enjoy a spacious balcony, complete with an outdoor setting.
 It’s very Queensland!

 Discovery Parks - Tannum Sands Deluxe 2 Bedroom Cabin